 The open-plan kitchen is sorted.
 Mainly by me.
 To my surprise, I feel even more sadness and grief about the loss of the family.
 The new dining table doesn't bring the family back.
-Brothers don’t speak to me and hardly stay at home.
-They are offended by my attempt of independence and not being at their service all the time
+My brothers don’t speak to me and hardly stay at home.
+They are offended by my attempt at independence and not being at their service all the time

 I am even more determined to get a good job, save up – maybe even do a hospitality course and work for travel agency… and actually travel….???

 I can see more clearly how difficult it may be to live with Mum when she comes back from rehab.
 I hate how she "blackmailed" me into doing what she wanted, like lying to her bosses that she is ill, even though most times I felt panicky and very anxious.
 She didn’t even hear me!

 I start believing that I did the right thing about the family – letting them look after themselves.
 I don’t need to justify and explain myself constantly…nobody looks after me or explains their actions.
 I must go ahead with looking for jobs.

 I am so anxious about Mum coming home for the weekend from rehab and that all my plans will revolve around her….
 Her trying to catch up on being a good mother – and telling me how to live my life….

 I now see that Mum expects me to be a little girl still, but I am now a grown woman.
 I had to grow up because of her!